Lattice Boltzmann Boundary Conditions for Flow, Convection-Diffusion and MHD Simulations: General derivation of various LBM boundary schemes

 A diffusion problem with surface reactions will be simulated in Section~\ref{diffusion-reaction simulations} using Eqs.~\eqref{Eq-C complete for d=0.5} and \eqref{Eq-C complete for d=1}, respectively, for comparison with analytical solutions.
-The extrapolation/interpolation scheme using the point M is also applied to the Shercliff boundary condition in Section~\ref{MHD BC} and its importance will become clear in Fig.~\ref{fig-Hartmann--Couette of d=1} of Section~\ref{MHD simulations} where different magnitudes of the flux term are used to show the influence of a simplified scheme without using point M.
+The proposed M scheme is also applied to the Shercliff boundary condition for MHD flows in Section~\ref{MHD BC} and its importance will become clear in Fig.~\ref{fig-Hartmann--Couette of d=1} of Section~\ref{MHD simulations} where different magnitudes of the flux term are used to show the errors of a simplified scheme without using the point M. MHD pipe flows with a curved boundary are simulated in Section~\ref{pipe flows} using the general scheme for $B_1$, similar to Eqs.~\eqref{Eq-C complete for M at t}-\eqref{Eq-C complete for A at t+dt} for $C$.

 We note that surface reactions have also been modelled in Ref.~\cite{WalshPRE2010} by adding a net flux term to the bounced distribution function when $d=0.5$.
 For $d\neq0.5$, interpolation and extrapolation schemes are used to obtain the difference between the outgoing and incoming distribution functions at the boundary location X. The unknown distribution function is then determined by equalling the difference at X to the net flux, which is different from our proposed scheme that imposes the net flux at the point M with $\overline{MX}/\Delta x\equiv0.5$.
 Additionally, the local concentration at X is required for computing the net flux and implicitly determined from the reaction model in Ref.~\cite{WalshPRE2010}, which is complicated for high-order reaction models and will be coupled for multi-component reactions, as in Ref.~\cite{KangWRR2007}.
 In contrast, the local concentration in our proposed scheme is explicitly obtained by a simple extrapolation of Eq.~\eqref{Eq-extrapolation for phi} since the reaction model as a constraint is already imposed by adding the net flux to the bounced distribution function.